visgl/deck.gl/docs/upgrade-guide.md

 - `layer.setLayerNeedsUpdate` is renamed to `layer.setNeedsUpdate()` and will be removed in the next major release.

+#### Removals

+- `deck.gl/json`: The `JSONLayer` is no longer included in this module.
+The code for this layer has been moved to an example in `/examples/experimental/json-layer`, and would need to be copied into applications to be used.

 ## Upgrading from deck.gl v7.1 to v7.2

 #### Breaking Changes